cientgu/GIQA/readme.md

 - CUDA9.2 or 10.

 ### Running code
 - Download pretrained models [here](https://drive.google.com/drive/folders/17fAzhyQGXwgSJYO1PhmbnSl72FAE4VCJ?usp=sharing).
-We provide the FFHQ-256 GMM model and LSUN-cat GMM model with PCA95.
+We provide the LSUN-cat GMM model with PCA95 in this link, if you need more models, please contact me.

 - Extract features: